joysn/general_algo/README.md

 str1_str2_transform.py - source string -> dest string

 matching_pairs.py - List of whole positive #s. and a number, find the complement of the number

+count_island.py - Given a 2d grid of 1s (land) and 0s (water) , count the number of isalnd